christophebe/julius-gpt/readme.md

 The CLI will ask you some questions to generate the post :
 - language : we support all languages supported by GPT-4
 - model : GPT-4 or GPT-3.5-turbo
-- filename : the cli generate an html & json file with the content of the post based on the filename.
+- filename : the cli generate an md & json file with the content of the post based on the filename.
 The json file can be used to publish the post on a Wordpress site.
 - title/topic
 - country (optional)
 - intent (optional)